OfficeDev/Add-in-Content-Sample/readme.md

 This sample showcases a simple add-in for Office that lets you get data from a document.

-The easiest way to run this sample is to open it in the playground for Office Add-ins: http://aka.ms/Lgaz15
+The easiest way to run this sample is to open it in the playground for Office Add-ins: http://aka.ms/Lgaz15 (will launch the sample in Excel Online)

 ===================================================================================